Google Computer Science for High School (CS4HS) Program 2019 for Computer Science Educators

 - Project must be in the form of either a teacher training workshop or teacher and student training workshops, an online course (MOOC) or a teacher resource project.

 - Previous applicants are welcome to apply, if adding a new dimension to former projects or launching a new computer science project.

-How to Apply: To apply for a CS4HS award, you will need to complete the application form with information about you and the project.
 Please read FAQs and make sure you meet the eligibility requirements before applying.